tweag/jupyenv/README.md

 ## How to use

-This folder has two components, `jupyterWith`, which allows to use arbitrary Nix-defined kernels and JupyterLab paths.
+The `default.nix` file in this folder contains two components: the `jupyterlabWith` takes a list of kernel derivations and a path with a prebuild jupyterapp as input.
+The prebuild jupyterlab can contain a set of extensions.

-For example, write a `shell.nix` containing:
+For example, a `shell.nix` that starts Jupyterlab with two kernels could look
+like:

 ``` nix
 with (import ./. {});